Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Characterization of the Weight Function for the Uniform Distribution

-In this section, we analyze the properties of $g$ by assuming that the random vector $\vec{X}$ is uniformly sampled from the $d$-dimensional unit ball $\Bb^d_1 = \{ \vec{x}\in\mathbb{R}^d : \|\vec{x}\|_2 \le 1 \}$.
 We focus on the marginal distribution of a single coordinate and related conditional expectations.
 Let $X_1$ be the first coordinate of $\vec{X}$.
 Due to symmetry, all coordinates have the same marginal distribution.

 The following proposition calculates the marginal probability density function of the first coordinate (and also other coordinates) of the random vector $X$.

 \begin{proposition}[Marginal PDF of a Coordinate] Let $\vec{X}$ follow the uniform distribution in $\Bb^d_1$.
 The probability density function (PDF) of its first coordinate $X_1$ is given by: